Jutt6444/private-join-and-compute/README.md

 ## Acknowledgements

-Thank you to Nick Angelou ([s0l0ist@](https://github.com/s0l0ist)) who's work provided the basis for the Bzlmod migration.
+Thank you to Nick Angelou ([s0l0ist@](https://github.com/s0l0ist)) who's work provided the basis for the Bzlmod migratin.